SriSatyaKalyan/web-dev/README.md

 * Use FlexBox only for designing your webpages
 * Have your webpage work in other devices using concepts from MediaQueries
 * Have quotes which you like be displayed in every page
+* Use Bootstrap Cards for your books and corresponding quotes in your website